compass Explore next steps to improve your mental health. Get help for ADHD

 Medication

-Medication use is lower in girls and women with ADHD than it is in boys and men, but that is due much more to bias in treatment referrals and underdiagnosis than it is to effectiveness.
-Medications will not cure ADHD, but they can help make symptoms more manageable so they have less of an impact on daily functioning.
+Medication use is lower in girls and women with ADHD than it is in boys and men, but that is due much more to bias in underdiagnosis and treatment referrals than it is to effectiveness.
+Medications will not cure ADHD, but they can help make symptoms much more manageable.

-Common medications used for ADHD are called psychostimulants, the two most common being amphetamines (such as Adderall and Vyvanse) and methylphenidate (such as Concerta, Focalin, Focalin XR, Daytrana, and Metadate).
-Psychostimulants target and attempt to regulate the brain chemicals that affect behavior and attention.
+Psychostimulants are some of the most common medications used for ADHD, the two most common being amphetamines (such as Adderall and Vyvanse) and methylphenidate (such as Concerta, Focalin, Focalin XR, Daytrana, and Metadate).
+Psychostimulants target and attempt to regulate brain chemicals like dopamine that affect behavior and attention.

 There are also non-stimulant medication options such as Strattera, guanfacine, and clonidine.
 Thriveworks clinicians and nurse practitioners can prescribe stimulants to treat ADHD, though their use is strictly monitored in order to protect the health and well-being of the client, as there are some risks to taking them.
 Use of stimulants carries a risk of abuse, as well as side effects that can occur when used not as prescribed, such as high blood pressure, strokes, and seizures.